Q. Which airport should I fly into for this tour?

 * Contact your bank about automatically mailing checks to us each month.

-* Pay using a credit card via PayPal (you do not need an account as you can log in as a guest).
+* We can send payment reminders for you to pay using a credit card via PayPal (you do not need an account as you can log in as a guest).

 Q. Will I receive a refund if I have to cancel my participation in this tour?